PaperMountainStudio/hbase/README.md

 `hbase` is a collection of programs that complement [sbase](http://core.suckless.org/sbase) and [ubase](http://core.suckless.org/ubase).

-As Morpheus has since 2014 been abandoned, I am continuing the project to be used in my [upcoming Linux distribution](http://github.com/mitchweaver/distro).
+As Morpheus has since 2014 been abandoned, I am continuing the project to be used in my upcoming Linux distribution, [bonsai](http://github.com/mitchweaver/bonsai).

 `hbase` contains programs taken from [The Heirloom Project](http://heirloom.sourceforge.net) but as well `awk` from [one-true-awk](http://github.com/onetrueawk/awk).